 This post may contain affiliate links.
 If you click & make a purchase, I receive a small commission at no cost to you!
 For more information, read my full disclosure policy.

-One of the great contradictions in the world of personal finance is that while it is widely agreed that life insurance is necessary, most Americans still don’t have enough or any at all!
+While it is widely agreed that life insurance is necessary, most Americans still don’t have enough or any at all!
 The most recent LIMRA Trends in Life Insurance Ownership study showed that 7 in 10 Americans report having life insurance, up significantly since 2010, but that almost half of those who do have it still don’t have enough!

 How much life insurance do I need?

 There are a million “rule of thumb” guidelines out there for calculating how much life insurance you need.
 An insurance salesperson may tell you to get enough for 7 to 10 times your annual salary, 25 times your spouse’s cost of living, or 10 times your income plus college expenses.